 Africa has been a battleground for the anti-colonial struggle because the continent has been desired by foreign powers for centuries.
-One of the most disruptive colonial acts was the transatlantic slave trade, which uprooted Africans, separating them from their ethnic backgrounds, traditions, and identities.
-This relocation, on a massive scale gave birth to the African Diaspora, which, like the Africans themselves, perpetually tries to reconcile its African origins with its present circumstance.
+The transatlantic slave trade was one of the most violent acts in history, uprooting Africans and separating them from their backgrounds, traditions, and identities.
+This massive relocation gave birth to the African Diaspora, a group fighting to reconcile its African origins with its present circumstance.

-Culturally, this dichotomy has produced several cultural works, especially in the cinema where militant movies are present.
+This dichotomy has produced several cultural works, especially in film where militant movies are present.
 Although it is no longer relevant to speak of a general black race, I will study here the impact, in film, of colonialism on the African Diaspora as it relates to several ex-colonies.

 Sugar Cane Alley (1983) depicts life in a Martinique plantation in the 1930s.
 In this story, Young José and his grandmother live in a small village where the only source of revenue is a local sugar plantation.
 All the villagers are worked there to the bone, leaving to wonder if there is a notable difference between slavery and freedom for these workers.
 Repeatedly, the plantation owners cut wages for insignificant affronts.
 To survive, the villagers are asked to put their young children at work; José’s grandmother forbids her grandson to work in the fields, refusing to perpetuate the colonial traditions that have kept the villagers in their present state.
 During colonial times, Article 44 of the Black Code, decreed by King Louis XIV, declared black slaves to be personal property, judged as inferior to their white masters, forbidden to learn to read or write.
 The different dispositions in the Black Code served to foster an inferiority complex in the slaves, to maintain slaves in the respect and fear of their masters, and ensure the master’s protection.
 But, these dispositions have also helped, in the post-colonial era, to keep blacks in a subservient state.
 In Sugar Cane Alley, the villagers have no choice; to survive, they need to work on the plantation, collect the sugar canes but, too busy surviving, they ignore the steps that would, in their case, convert survival into living.
 José’s grandmother is aware of that distinction.
 When she refuses to follow the colonialist imperative for her, she ensures that when he’s older, he will break the bonds of French colonialism and make something of himself.